johnschwenck/johnschwenck.github.io/book_lists_and_reviews/2021_Year_in_Review.md

 #### *Ticker: The Quest to Create an Artificial Heart*
 ###### by Mimi Swartz
+###### Pages: 336
 ###### My Rating: 5/5

 [<img align="left" hspace="20" src="https://github.com/johnschwenck/johnschwenck.github.io/blob/master/book_lists_and_reviews/book_images/ticker.jpg?raw=true" alt="biggest_bluff" width="100"/>](https://github.com/johnschwenck/johnschwenck.github.io/blob/master/book_lists_and_reviews/book_images/ticker.jpg?raw=true)

 > Ticker: The Quest to Create an Artificial Heart is a fascinating and informative book by Mimi Swartz and Eric Topol.
-The book tells the story of the groundbreaking efforts (along with the associated societal repercussions and controversies) to create an artificial heart that can replace the human heart when it fails.
+The book tells the story of the groundbreaking efforts (along with the associated societal repercussions and controversies) at the Texas Heart Institute to create an artificial heart that can replace the human heart when it fails.
 >
 > The book begins with the history of heart disease and the development of heart surgery, and then delves into the stories of the scientists, doctors, and patients who have been at the forefront of the quest for an artificial heart.
 Swartz and Topol do an excellent job of weaving together the scientific, medical, and personal aspects of this complex and challenging journey.
 While there are not traditional "characters" in the way that a work of fiction would have, the book highlights several individuals who have played key roles in the development and implementation of the artificial heart.
 These individuals include:
 >